Computation of optimal beams in weak turbulence: Introduction

 This turns out to be a very challenging task in practice.
 There are two obstacles.
 First, the expected value $\EE$ means all random media configurations need to be taken into account.
 Numerically, suppose we utilize Monte Carlo to sample many representative configurations; then a different $H$ needs to be evaluated for each of these samples.
 Second, computing each $H$ is already a major challenge.
 It amounts to evaluating all Green's functions $h$ that maps every $X\in\mathcal{A}$, the aperture, to every $X'\in\mathcal{R}$.
 This is a drastic cost for a problem in three-dimensional space, $\mathbb{R}^3$.

 These difficulties have made it practically impossible to find the optimal beams.
-To overcome the difficulties, we first propose to use perturbation theory in the weak fluctuation regime.
+To overcome the difficulties, we consider the following context and approach.
+As a first aspect, we consider perturbation theory in the weak fluctuation regime.
 One convenience of studying the weak fluctuation regime is that the nonlinear dependence on the randomness is now linearized around the deterministic setup.
 Instead of sampling many random configurations of the media, and computing all the associated Green's functions before taking the expected value $\EE$ over the media randomness, now one can find an analytical expression, and the expected value $\EE$ gets directly applied to the medium.
 Eventually it is the moments of the medium's randomness that enter into the analytical expression, and, if desired, empirical models such as the Kolmogorov spectrum can be employed in a straightforward manner.
-While analytical expressions for the moments of the solution to the PWE have been computed before using perturbation theory, they have been for specific classes of sources like Gaussian beams~\cite{andrews2005laser}.
+While analytical expressions for the moments of the solution to the Paraxial Wave Equation (PWE) have been computed before using perturbation theory, they have been for specific classes of sources like Gaussian beams~\cite{andrews2005laser}.
 Here we compute the second moment for general source functions for general weakly turbulent models, and use this to compute optimal beams.